Quick Start Guide

 Extract spatial extent from a GeoJSON file:

-python -m geoextent -b tests/testdata/geojson/muenster_ring.geojson
+python -m geoextent -b --quiet tests/testdata/geojson/muenster_ring_zeit.geojson

 Extract from a Directory